rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/history/events

    Doing a DELETE on this endpoint deletes a set of history entry events from the DB for the currently logged in user.
 If any of the identifiers is not found in the DB the entire call fails.
-If any of the identifiers are the last for their transaction hash the call fails.
+If any of the identifiers are the last for their transaction hash the call fails, unless the ``force_delete`` argument is given.

    **Example Request**: